 How NEXT provides restaurants with the insurance coverage they need

 While a general manager will improve your daily operations, the right business insurance protects your business every day.
-At NEXT, we create customized restaurant insurance packages so you can get coverage that matches your specific business needs.
+At NEXT, we create customized restaurant insurance packages so you can get affordable coverage that matches your specific business needs.

 We know you’ve got a lot to do right now.
 That’s why we simplified the application process.
 Our online application lets you get a quote, choose your coverage and get your certificate of insurance in a process that can take less than 10 minutes.